Here's How Your Trade Enerplus Corporation (ERF) Aggressively Right Now

 Sponsored

+The average price from analysts is $15.06, which is $1.1 above the current price.
 ERF currently public float of 253.93M and currently shorts hold a 1.98% ratio of that float.
-Today, the average trading volume of ERF was 2.55M shares.
+Today, the average trading volume of ERF was 2.59M shares.

 ERF’s Market Performance

-ERF stocks went up by 8.84% for the week, with a monthly jump of 10.92% and a quarterly performance of 26.06%, while its annual performance rate touched 236.74%.
-The volatility ratio for the week stands at 4.84% while the volatility levels for the past 30 days are set at 4.98% for Enerplus Corporation.
-The simple moving average for the period of the last 20 days is 7.80% for ERF stocks with a simple moving average of 54.18% for the last 200 days.
+ERF stocks went down by -6.06% for the week, with a monthly jump of 1.89% and a quarterly performance of 8.33%, while its annual performance rate touched 172.53%.
+The volatility ratio for the week stands at 4.13% while the volatility levels for the past 30 days are set at 4.95% for Enerplus Corporation.
+The simple moving average for the period of the last 20 days is -1.92% for ERF stocks with a simple moving average of 40.57% for the last 200 days.

-During the last 5 trading sessions, ERF rose by +8.84%, which changed the moving average for the period of 200-days by +142.35% in comparison to the 20-day moving average, which settled at $11.37.
-In addition, Enerplus Corporation saw 15.22% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ERF fell by -6.06%, which changed the moving average for the period of 200-days by +118.76% in comparison to the 20-day moving average, which settled at $11.54.
+In addition, Enerplus Corporation saw 6.90% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ERF